kfkonrad/relconf/README.md

 See the documentation of [kfkonrad/generator-standard-readme-rust](https://github.com/kfkonrad/generator-standard-readme-rust?tab=readme-ov-file#publishing-standard-readme) on how publishing `relconf` works.
-Both repos use the same mechansim and scripts.
+Both repos use the same mechanism and scripts.

 ## Maintainers